2. Quick Start#

 point1 = np.random.randint(img.shape[0] // 4, 3 * (img.shape[0] // 4), 2)

-# drawing a random geomterical shape
+# Select a random shape (circle, ellipse, or rectangle)

 shape_ind = np.random.randint(0, len(labels_map))